 Casino bonuses are a dime a dozen.
 It is not likely for you to find an online casino that does not offer any form of bonus.
 The real question is what bonuses are being offered, and what the quality of these bonuses are.
 Today, we will walk you through several types of bonuses, how they work, and what a wagering requirement means.

 There are several types of bonuses, all of which are meant to give a player more money.
-This is money that the player cannot easily withdraw, with the exception of a few types.
+This is money that the player cannot easily withdraw, except for a few types.
 Let us take a look at the best online casino bonuses one by one.

 Casinos also have a multiple deposit bonus done in tranches.
 Usually, the first deposit has the highest match-up percentage.